vanStaen/rewaer/Readme.md

 Private or sensible data can be stored and access into and form a .env file: This is listed in the .gitignore, and should enver get pushed to git.

 Every variable saved in this file should be created in Heroku too, in order to be available to the app in live production.
-Therefore, one need to add those under `settings/Config` Vars : https://dashboard.heroku.com/apps/rewaer-backend/settings. (more info in the docu : https://devcenter.heroku.com/articles/config-vars)
+Therefore, one need to add those under `settings/Config Vars` : https://dashboard.heroku.com/apps/rewaer-backend/settings. (more info in the docu : https://devcenter.heroku.com/articles/config-vars)

+The following config vars are needed for this back end:

+- DB_REWAER_CONNECTION : Url to connect to the database (including db name, and pwd)
+- AUTH_SECRET_KEY: use to encrypt and validate every token from this App.

 ## RESSOURCES: